Skip to main content

 Hendrix

-The late great Jimi Hendrix has inspired many with his timeless music so it’s no surprise that many parents are choosing his surname as the perfect rock ‘n roll name for their child.
+The late great Jimi Hendrix has inspired many with his timeless music, so it’s no surprise many parents are choosing his surname as the perfect rock ‘n roll name for their child.
 Kevin Hart has a son named Hendrix and Donnie Wahlberg has a son with the middle name Hendrix.

 Lennon